 The next step we get on a video call where we play with some phrases and start to speak using the hand technique.
 It kind of a comfort zone but there we have certain emotions, a certain level of anxiety, so we start creating real positive speaking experiences.

 Then we make it a bit harder.
 We role-play different situations like you are calling a bookstore, you're coming to the supermarket, you are asking a stranger.
 It's still a video call, it's still the comfort of the classroom but that's the next level of anxiety.

 Then we get to the point where we get confident enough to make your real-life phone call.
 So we want to transfer our confidence further to real life.
-We also do different kinds of activities with the higher level of anxiety.
-For example, speaking live in our Facebook group emulating the feeling of a public speaking.
+We also do different kinds of activities with a higher level of anxiety.
+For example, speaking live in Free From Stutter Facebook group emulating the feeling of public speaking.
 So we create different types of speaking experiences with pretty much anxiety.

 Now, the most important thing.